-To increase the flexibility of the entire supply chain, companies must have the ability to meet variations in demand, both in terms of quantity and quality.
+ISM is based on a model for flexibility enabler within the global supply chain entire supply chain, to meet variations in demand, both in terms of quantity and quality.
 Currently, security is of critical attention in the global supply chain.
 Rerouting shipping and alternative logistics arrangements are enablers, driven by security threats.
 Security threats may influence the effectiveness and timeliness of the delivery system.
 Various strategies warehousing and distribution in the global supply chain affects the level of customer service and transportation costs.
 The formulation of the strategy depends on aggregate demand for products from the specific zone / region.
 Also determine the accuracy of demand in the global market, the information system must be flexible to changes in the market and corporate structure.
 Flexibility delivery volume and delivery flexibility is based on powerful information systems.